 For lazy masturbation: I have to admit that the idea of laying back and letting the Launch do the work appealed to me.
 But, as an old hand at Fleshlights, I knew that the idea of a device which takes care of everything was not realistic.
 Set-up, configuring the device and connecting with interactive services is fiddly, and there is extra cleaning, charging and care.
 Handling the Launch took some getting used to and it took a few uses before I felt comfortably in control of it.
 If you’re looking for something to take the hassle out of masturbating then this isn’t it.

-To indulge your favorite (unusual) fantasy: The idea of using a masturbator which syncs with a video (or VR goggles) seems like the stuff of sci-fi – just one step away from a realistic and compliant humanoid sex robot.
+To indulge your favorite (unusual) fantasy: The idea of using a masturbator which syncs with a video (or VR goggles) seems like the stuff of sci-fi – just one step away from a realistic and compliant humanoid sex robot (learn more about Sex with Robots).
 If I’m honest, it is an amazing experience and one well worth trying out, but it’s not yet ready to indulge every fantasy.
 There is a limited range of videos available so if your tastes are somewhat out of the ordinary then you might not be able to find what you are looking for.
 Having said that, the selection is growing fast and, as more companies jump on board and more devices come on the market, I am sure that the variety will grow immeasurably.

 To complement your first Fleshlight: If you’re completely new to using masturbation sleeves then I’d suggest starting small.
 The Launch is quite aggressive in its action and if you find that the sleeve you’ve chosen doesn’t suit you then you might not enjoy the experience at all.
 I have a large collection of Fleshlights but I wouldn’t use them all with the Launch, so choose carefully.
 You can read more about the recommended sleeves in the Complete Guide to Fleshlights.